WOJB

-WOJB is a National Public Radio member on 88.9 MHz, and serves northwestern Wisconsin from the Lac Courte Oreilles Reservation southeast of Hayward, Wisconsin, United States.
+WOJB (88.9 MHz), is a community radio station broadcasting from the Lac Courte Oreilles Indian Reservation southeast of Hayward, Wisconsin.
+The station is licensed to Reserve, Wisconsin, and serves northwestern Wisconsin.

-Founded in 1982 with the intention of bridging the culture gap between the Native American population in the area and their non-Native neighbors in a time of heightened racial tension, the station is now a fixture of the northwestern Wisconsin airwaves, presenting a variety of programming, much of it presenting the culture of the local Ojibwa community and the wider Anishinaabe culture.
+Founded in 1982 with the intention of bridging the culture gap between the Native American population in the area and their non-Native neighbors in a time of heightened racial tension, the station is now a fixture of the northwestern Wisconsin airwaves, presenting a variety of programming, much of it presenting the culture of the local Ojibwe community and the wider Anishinaabe culture.

-The station also webcasts its programming via its website.